MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 Example Mapping is a technique using coloured cards to facilitate a session with the dev team (or at least one representative from) and Product Owner and subject matter experts (SMEs) to elaborate a user story and create a common understanding amongst the team.

-Yellow cards represent the User story/feature, blue cards specify rules, green cards provide examples and red cards are for asking questions.
+Yellow cards represent the user story/feature, blue cards specify business rules, green cards provide examples and red cards are for asking questions.

 For this post we are going to be working on a fictional app we are building based on the 'Kwik-E-Mart' from everyone's favourite (well if it's not then it should be) cartoon TV Show 'The Simpsons'.